 It does not matter if the injured party was partly to blame for the shuttle accident...as long as he/he was less than 51% at fault, Nevada's comparative negligence laws may still permit him/her to recover damages.
 And if the accident was caused on purpose, the victim may even be eligible for hefty punitive damages as well.

 People injured in shuttle accidents in Nevada are advised to retain an attorney.
 Insurance companies may try to sell the victim a quick settlement.
 But a lawyer can often achieve a more favorable financial resolution, especially if the defendant is a casino with deep pockets.

-In this article our Las Vegas personal injury attorneys answer frequently-asked-questions about shuttle bus accidents in Nevada, including negligence claims, statutes of limitations, and monetary rewards.
+In this article, our Las Vegas Nevada personal injury attorneys answer frequently-asked-questions about shuttle bus accidents in Nevada, including negligence claims, statutes of limitations in Nevada, and monetary rewards.
 Click on a topic to jump to that section: